Kwiatens/FloV3R/README.md

 # FloV3R - 100$ 2K Resolution Open-source DiY VR headset with SteamVR support and 6-DoF tracking (Headset + Controllers)

-FloV3R VR Headset is highly based on "HadesVR"! -> https://github.com/HadesVR/HadesVR
+FloV3R VR Headset is based on "HadesVR"! -> https://github.com/HadesVR/HadesVR

 [This project is currently in developement]